Magnedo7

+Crawford later contributed production to Recovery by Eminem, which won the Grammy Award for Best Rap Album in 2011.
+He also received Grammy nominations for his work on projects by Justin Bieber, including production on the track Yukon.

 Elleisinc Music Group

 In 2007, Magnedo7 started his production and publishing company called Elleisinc Music Group.
 Since the start of the company, music has been released on Shady/Aftermath Records, Interscope, Sony, Universal Music Group, Grand Hustle, G-unit, and also licensed on ESPN.
-EIMG, the label has also released music from ABC networks Rising Star contestant Shameia Crawford and has produced music for Miss Hawaii Candes Meijide Gentry and several independent artists from North Caroline, Georgia, Louisiana & Michigan.
+EIMG, the label has also released music from ABC networks Rising Star contestant Shameia Crawford and has produced music for Miss Hawaii Candes Meijide Gentry and several independent artists from North Carolina, Georgia, Louisiana & Michigan.